bobbicodes/codemirror-vite/README.md

 </dd>
 </dl>

+## Java interop

+Since many commonly used Java methods are not accessible because we are in a JavaScript environment, a limited subset have been ported into Clojure for compatibility.
+If you'd like to use one that has not been ported, please file an issue and we'll see what we can do.

 ## Status

 Alpha.
 Certainly contains bugs.
 There is a [live demo](https://bobbicodes.github.io/lang-clojure-eval/) running which is continuously built from the main branch.